Founded in Spartanburg, South Carolina in 1995, Hub City Press is the South’s premier independent literary press.

 Hub City Press is the national distributor of Gravy Quarterly.
 Published by the Southern Foodways Alliance, the quarterly journal shares original narratives that are fresh, unexpected, and thought-provoking.
 Gravy tells stories about the changing American South.
 Each year, Gravy supports the work of over 100 writers, illustrators, and photographers in the South and beyond.
 Gravy was named the Publication of the Year by the James Beard Foundation and awarded the MFK Fisher Distinguished Writing Award, among many other nominations and honors.

 Writers without agent representation may send to our open submission calls via SubmittableWe cannot accept unagented queries via email, calls, or snail mail.
 Please do not call regarding submissions or submission status.
 Voicemails will not be returned.
-Check our Submittable page to see what we are currently looking for.
+Check our submissions page to see the schedule for open calls this year.

 Please take a look at this letter from Executive Director Meg Reid on what we are looking for during open queries.
 We recommend that you familiarize yourself with our catalog before submitting.